Branley/Python-Keylogger/README.md

 <br />
 <br />
 Step 7: <br/>
 In the try area, we are converting this key to a character to put into our file.
-The reason why this is in a try and expect block is becauase "char = key.char" does not always work and sometimes comes out with errors.
-To go around that, "print("error getting char)" is the expection and we just printed it to ourselves.
+The reason why this is in a try and except block is becauase "char = key.char" does not always work and sometimes comes out with errors.
+To go around that, "print("error getting char)" is the exceptation and we just printed it to ourselves. </br>
 <img src="https://i.imgur.com/SnAjJBn.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />